UPPMAX/uppmax_intro_day_1/docs/faq.md

 These are the reasons to consider to **not** follow this course:

 #### Reason 1: you want to learn advanced things

-!!! tip

-    > I feel like maybe some things were a little basic
-    > for me and I wish we had gotten into the more advanced stuff at the end.
-    > But this really reinforced the basics for me and I'm still glad that I did it.

-    A learner from this course ([source](evaluations/20240830/README.md))

 When you have written your first scripts in Python and expect to learn new and more advanced things.